 If you are thinking about getting your first tattoo, but are unfamiliar with the process, the thought might meet you with anticipation.
 Fear of the unknown can sometimes hold us back from doing things we really want to do.
-You might be concerned that it will hurt too much.
+You might be concerned that it will hurt too much (tip: avoid getting tattooed on your period).
 You might be worried that you wouldn't know if the artist was doing something wrong.

 The best thing you can do is educate yourself on the process of the tattoo application, and that way you will be prepared and know what to expect when you sit in the artist's chair.
 So, how is a tattoo applied to the skin?
 From start to finish, this article will tell you exactly how human skin is transformed into a beautiful work of art.